Canadian National Tug no. 6: Retirement and restoration

 CPR stopped its barge service in 1972, and CNR retired its two remaining vessels, Pentowna and Tug 6, the following year due to the new highways and other forms of transportation.
 Thus, Tug 6 was the last tugboat to operate on Okanagan Lake.
 It was sold to Fintry Estates in 1973, along with Okanagan, while Pentowna was moved to the Peachland waterfront.
 Thirteen years later, the city of Kelowna bought Tug 6 from its owner at the time, Angela Percy, for CAD$35 000.
 The city was intending to make it a museum, but decided to transfer the ship to the S.S.
 Sicamous Restoration Society in 2007 to restore it and to expand and promote the Sicamous Inland Marine Heritage Park.
 Tug 6 was moved to Penticton on June 16, 2007, to rest alongside Sicamous and Naramata, becoming the only ship at Heritage Park to have been fueled by diesel instead of coal.
 Restoration began with the construction of a bridge from the park to the floating tug.
 Cleaning and painting followed.
-Current plans include the installation of a permanent bridge and further painting, and the Society hopes to open Tug 6 for tours in the summer of 2015.
+Current plans include hopes to open Tug 6 for tours in the future.